PebbleOfParagon/ModerateMode/README.md

 ### Tweaks
 * 50 starting max HP
 * Base 5 AP
-* Increases items avalible after battle from 3 to 5
+* Increases items avalible after battle from 3 to Unlimited
 * Increases the rate you gain new backpack slots

 ## Getting Started